boakaidorborkamara/recipe-compass/README.md

 # Recipe Compass

 An app that provides recipe ideas.
-I started this project back when I started learning to code at Kwagei, but had a lot of struggle implementing.
-Now I have decided to implement it, this time around using the update version for Forkify API.
+I started this project back when I started learning to code at **Kwagei**, but had a lot of struggle implementing.
+Now I have decided to implement it, this time using the update version for [Forkify API](https://forkify-api.herokuapp.com/v2).

 ## Pages